idaholab/moose/tutorials/tutorial03_verification/doc/content/tutorial03_mms.md

 ### Temporal Convergence: Input

 A third input is created.
-The content is follows the input to the spatial counter part, as such is included completely below.
+The content follows the input to the spatial counter part and as such is included completely below.

 !listing tutorial03_verification/step04_mms/2d_mms_temporal.i link=false